RosterElf Logo

 Operationally, coverage issues often show up in payroll when one team spans multiple sites or cost centres.
 If you run more than one plant or warehouse, multi-site rostering can help keep Award rules consistent across locations.

-Who is NOT covered (common scenarios)
+Who is NOT covered (common exclusions)

-• Covered by an enterprise agreement
+• Employees covered by an enterprise agreement

 Always confirm coverage before relying on any summary.
 If you need to validate outcomes per employee, use the Fair Work pay calculator.

-Manufacturing Award classifications & skill levels (C14–C4)
+Manufacturing award classifications & skill levels (C14–C1)

 How classification works under MA000010